Ecifics/Note/计算机/Git/Git笔记.md

 By default, with no arguments, `git log` lists the commits made in that repository in reverse chronological order; that is, the most recent commits show up first.
 As you can see, this command lists each commit with its SHA-1 checksum, the author’s name and email, the date written, and the commit message.

+>`git log` doesn't show **all** the branches all the time.
+>
+> By default, `git log` will only show commit history below the branch you've checked out.
+>
+>To show commit history for the desired branch you have to explicitly specify it: `git log testing`.
+To show all of the branches, add `--all` to your `git log` command.

 #### Common options to `git log`